The Xen Project's Hypervisor for the ARM architecture

 - Xen hypervisor ported to ARM chips (The Register, Nov 2011)

-The ARM Hypervisor team maintains an ARM variant of the Xen Hypervisor in a codeline that is separate from the upstream Hypervisor.
-The effort to maintain the Xen Project's ARM Hypervisor for mobile devices is led by Samsung, and delivers and maintains support for a range of ARM processors (ARM v5 - v7) that do not have virtualization extensions, using Paravirtualization (PV).
-The team is also working on problems such as solving real-time guarantees in a virtualized environment and multi-processor support.
-The sub-project - sometimes refered to as Xen ARM PV or ARM Hypervisor (PV) - is led by Sang-bum Suh from Samsung and can be monitored on the Xen ARM Wiki or the project mailing list.
+The ARM Hypervisor team used to maintain an ARM variant of the Xen Hypervisor in a codeline that is separate from the upstream Hypervisor.
+This effort was led by Samsung (project lead: Sang-bum Suh) and is referred to as Xen ARM PV or ARM Hypervisor (PV).
+The Xen ARM PV port includes support for a range of ARM processors (ARM v5 - v7) that do not have virtualization extensions, using Paravirtualization (PV).
+The port also solved problems such as solving real-time guarantees in a virtualized environment and multi-processor support.
+Although there has been not active development for some time - because the focus has shifted to more modern ARM CPUs - the code is still available through the Xen ARM PV Wiki

 The ARM Hyppervisor (PV) is licensed under the GNU General Public License (GPL2).